 The telephone girls were testifying.
-Girl after girl came to the tribune -over-dressed, fashion-aping little girls, with pinched faces and leaky shoes.
-Girl after girl, flushing with pleasure at the applause of the "nice" people of Petrograd, of the officers, the rich, the great names of politics-girl after girl, to narrate her sufferings at the hands of the proletariat, and proclaim her loyalty to all that was old, established and powerful...
+Girl after girl came to the tribune-over-dressed, fashion-aping little girls, with pinched faces and leaky shoes.
+Girl after girl, flushing with pleasure at the applause of the "nice" people of Petrograd, of the officers, the rich, the great names of politics-girl after girl, to narrate her suffering at the hands of the proletariat, and proclaim her loyalty to all that was old, established and powerful....

 The Duma was again in session in the Nicolai Hall.
-The Mayor said hopefully that the Petrograd regiments were ashamed of their actions; propaganda was making headway.
+The Mayor said hopefully that the Petrograd regiments were ashamed of their actions; propaganda was making headway....
+Emissaries came and went, reporting horrible deeds by the Bolsheviki, interceding to save the yunkers, busily investigating....